 Do you struggle to come up with a good idea for Father’s Day each year?
-When my first son was born, I came up with this idea for a father’s day gift.
+What gifts for dad from the kids should we do this year?
+When my first son was born, I came up with this idea for a Father’s Day gift.
 My husband and I loved it so much, I have turned the gift into a yearly tradition.
 Now, I know what we are getting him every year- BOOKS!

 Full Disclosure: This post contains affiliate links.